Dedicated Las Vegas Protection Order Lawyers

-If you are seeking a protection order from the court because you are the victim of harassment, stalking, or domestic violence, then contact the attorneys at Mills, Mills & Anderson to discuss your case.
-The attorneys at Mills, Mills & Anderson are experienced in helping the victim of these serious crimes.
+If you are seeking a protection order from the court because you are the victim of harassment, stalking, or domestic violence, then contact the attorneys at Mills & Anderson to discuss your case.
+Our Las Vegas Protective Orders Lawyers are experienced in helping the victim of these serious crimes.
 We can help you with filing the protection order applications, navigating through the court-related procedures, and creating a safety plan.
 We can also explain the pros and cons of seeking the order of protection because these orders should be reserved for the most serious of cases.
 For less serious cases, we can help you understand important alternatives to seeking a protection order.

 As experienced family law lawyers in Las Vegas, we can also help you with all of the other aspects of your case involving child support, child custody and the division of property in a divorce case.
 If a temporary protection order against domestic violence, stalking or harassment was filed against you – then visit our Information Center for the Respondent in a TPO Case.

 Before you file or respond to a TPO application you should understand that everything in the application or response is a public record.
 In many background checks, an employer will discover whether the applicant has sought or received a TPO.
 Additionally, the petitioner must declare under penalty of perjury under the Laws of the State of Nevada that he or she has read the statements contained in the application and knows the contents thereof, and believes them to be true and correct.